About Us

 Welcome to Julian Elementary School!
 Ready for some fun this year?
 We are!

-Check out Club Jaguar and Club Timberwolves through Julian Pathways, Inc.!
+Check out Club Jaguar and Club Timberwolf through Julian Pathways, Inc.!

 Homework help, activities and fun with friends!